 History of Tbilisi

 Tbilisi’s history dates back to the 5th century when it was founded by King Vakhtang I Gorgasali of Iberia (Eastern Georgia) because of its numerous sulfuric hot springs.
 Tbilisi derives from the Old Georgian word “tbili,” meaning warm.

 Tbilisi’s strategic location between Europe and Asia has made it a highly coveted city throughout history.
 Over centuries, it has been ruled by the Persians, Arabs, Byzantines, Mongols, and Ottomans.
 Each period left its mark on the city, contributing to its eclectic mix of architectural styles.

 In the 12th century, under the rule of King David IV and Queen Tamar, Tbilisi became an important political and cultural center known as the “Golden Age” of Georgia.
 It was during this period that Tbilisi started to become a cosmopolitan city.

 However, the city faced numerous invasions in the following centuries, which led to periods of decline.
 It was part of the Russian Empire in the 19th century and subsequently part of the Soviet Union in the 20th century.
 Soviet rule greatly influenced the city’s development, contributing to its urbanization and industrialization.

-When did Tbilisi Become the Capital?
+When and how did Tbilisi become the capital of Georgia?

 Features of Tbilisi